 Current productions are the 2017 Best Comedy Award winner for United Solo Theatre Festival in New York The Very Perry Show, written and performed by Kate Perry, “Author, Composer, Soldier-of-a-sort” written and performed by Jan Carey, A Substitute for Life, written by celebrated crime novelist Simon Brett, starring Tim Hardy, and is once again the producer of The Trials of Galileo by Nic Young and starring Tim Hardy.
 Hint of Lime is also touring productions written and performed by Alison Skilbeck; Are There More of You?, The Power Behind The Crone, Mrs Roosevelt Flies to London and her new play Uncommon Ground.

 In 2019, Hint of Lime Productions held a week of workshops culminating in a staged rehearsed reading of the new play “A Place of Safety” written by company director Jacqui Garbett.
-Written for a cast of nine people, the play that explores a hidden national scandal, the abuse and mistreatment of autistic people in care homes and mental hospitals.
+Written for a cast of six people, the play that explores a hidden national scandal, the abuse and mistreatment of autistic people in care homes and mental hospitals.
 It is a hard-hitting drama about the unconditional love of a mother for her son and what a family goes through in trying to get help when they are in crises.
 It is also funny and touching in places as the family navigate through the minefield of living with a child with Special Needs.

 The company has been a consultant for Reelscape Films, and in the past acted as PR representative for Bampton Classical Opera, Graffiti Classics, Paul Watson and Jumoke Fashola.